ayan878/Namaste-React/Assignment.md

 - What is `crossorigin in script tag`?
 - What is difference between `React and ReactDOM`?
 - What is difference between `react.development.js` and `react.production.js` files via CDN?
+- What is difference between library and frameworks ?

 ## Coding :